IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `   int32_t token returned following the successful completion of the API and used for subsequent read, update, or delete result APIs.

 `key`
-   C string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.
+   C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.

 `key_value`
-   C string containing the value for the specific document to be retrieved.
+   C-string containing the value for the specific document to be retrieved.

 `znsq_search_method`
    1  indicates that the first (or last) document equal to specified key_value should be located for subsequent sequential retrieves/updates/deletes.